-Taking care of your self is one of the most important things you can do for you and your family!
+Taking care of yourself is one of the most important things you can do for you and your family!
 ACMH knows the value of self-care and want to dedicate this space to all of you.
-We hope to create a place where you can come, look around, relax, unwind and get inspired.
-We will share self-care resources and ideas of how to make sure you are taking time to care for yourself everyday.
+We hope to create a place where you can come, look around, relax, unwind, get inspired and find ideas and connections to the kind of support you are looking for whatever that may be in this moment.
+We hope to share a variety of self-care resources and tips and strategies to find time to make it happen and connect to what you need.

 Online Self Care and Support Resources